(3) Take note of how the media presents stories about health

-- Take note of how the media in all its forms (television, print, radio, Twitter, Facebook) presents stories about health in our community.
+Take note of how the media in all its forms (television, print, radio, Twitter, Facebook) presents stories about health in our community.
 Are assumptions being made about particular health issues or groups of people?
 Is there some way for you to respond?
 Are you ready to take that step?

-Attend community events that explore issues such as poverty and homelessness.
+Attend community events that explore issues such as poverty, food security, and homelessness.
 Email, call or write your municipal, provincial and federal representatives to determine their positions, as well as to give your feedback about planned actions and policies.